zagui440s/personalCP/week-06/day2/new-django-associations-validators.md

 admin.site.register([Locker, Student, Professor, Course, Enrollment])
 ```

-Then when you login to the admin site `
+Then you can log into the admin site `http://localhost:8000/admin` with credentials `admin`, `admin` you should be able to see your model tables

 ## External Resources